python/cpython/Doc/library/xml.etree.elementtree.rst

    *elem* is an element tree or an individual element.

-.. function:: Element(tag, attrib={}, **extra)

-   Element factory.
-This function returns an object implementing the standard Element interface.
-The exact class or type of that object is implementation dependent, but it will always be compatible with the _ElementInterface class in this module.

-   The element name, attribute names, and attribute values can be either an ASCII-only :class:`bytes` object or a :class:`str` object. *tag* is the element name. *attrib* is an optional dictionary, containing element attributes. *extra* contains additional attributes, given as keyword arguments.
-Returns an element instance.

 .. function:: fromstring(text)

    Parses an XML section from a string constant.
 Same as XML.  *text* is a string containing XML data.
-Returns an Element instance.
+Returns an :class:`Element` instance.

+.. function:: fromstringlist(sequence, parser=None)

+   Parses an XML document from a sequence of string fragments.  *sequence* is a list or other sequence containing XML data fragments.  *parser* is an optional parser instance.
+If not given, the standard :class:`XMLParser` parser is used.
+Returns an :class:`Element` instance.

+   .. versionadded:: 2.7

 .. function:: iselement(element)

    Checks if an object appears to be a valid element object.  *element* is an element instance.
 Returns a true value if this is an element object.

-.. function:: iterparse(source, events=None)
+.. function:: iterparse(source, events=None, parser=None)

-   Parses an XML section into an element tree incrementally, and reports what's going on to the user. *source* is a filename or file object containing XML data.
-   *events* is a list of events to report back.
-If omitted, only "end" events are reported.
+   Parses an XML section into an element tree incrementally, and reports what's going on to the user.  *source* is a filename or file object containing XML data.  *events* is a list of events to report back.
+If omitted, only "end" events are reported.  *parser* is an optional parser instance.
+If not given, the standard :class:`XMLParser` parser is used.
 Returns an :term:`iterator` providing ``(event, elem)`` pairs.

    .. note::